 Each month there are four writing prompts.
 The first writing prompt will be a class journal writing.
 The other prompts will either be supported or independent writing.
 Journal entries can be dated and kept in a binder to follow growth.
 Students can fill in the template with words or pictures (utilizing SymbolStix PRIME™ ) or they may write independently.
 Journal entries may be shared orally.

 Writing lessons can be printed for a worksheet format or opened in an interactive online format.

 Math tasks may be interspersed in a variety of classroom activities.
-It is important to recognize opportunities for counting, adding and subtracting within the context of real-world situations.
+It is important to recognize opportunities for counting, adding, and subtracting within the context of real-world situations.
 The math activities in each unit are built on these real-world scenarios.
-Random counting or number identification does not lend to daily application as do activities that appear to serve a purpose.
-Sample scenarios are provided within the unit, however, teachers should create similar scenarios to provide daily practice in math skills.
+Random counting or number identification does not lend to daily application the same way activities that appear to serve a purpose do.
+Sample scenarios are provided within the unit, however, service providers should create similar scenarios to provide daily practice in math skills.

 Dynamic Math - Unlimited Math Problems!

 Dynamic Math is an interactive feature providing an expansive collection of math problems to practice identified mathematics skills.
-Students have a multitude of practice problems in the areas of addition, subtraction, multiplication and division with the Dynamic Math feature.
-Dynamic Math is located after the four pages of premade problems for each skill in the Number Sence Lessons, and can easily be recognized by the green refresh button at the top of the page.
-Learn More about Dynamic Math
+Students have a multitude of practice problems in the areas of addition, subtraction, multiplication, and division with the Dynamic Math feature.
+Dynamic Math is located after the four pages of pre-made problems for each skill in the Number Sense Lessons, and can easily be recognized by the green refresh button at the top of the page.

 Survey and Chart: Lesson 17

 Charting and graphing information can involve a variety of activities including asking and answering questions, counting, and problem-solving analysis.
 Charting and graphing can often be incorporated into activities where students indicate their favorite or a preference.
 When the student's responses are placed on a graph or chart, results can be analyzed to answer group questions.